sophiefoxg/FYP/README.md

 ### Plots.R
 #### found in: ./Hi-c
-Plots the majority of figures seen in the project report
+Plots some figures seen in the project report

 ### M2vsM3.R